WesH0use/WesH0use/README.md

 - 📱 ~ [Twitter Sentiment Retreival](https://twitter-sentiment-retrieval.herokuapp.com/) - Web app that takes in a Twitter handle creates a dataframe with sentiment intensity scores and text analysis.

 - I'm currently a data engineer from NYC 🗽 living in Berlin 🇩🇪.
 I spend my time on personal projects and learning more about Python and data warehousing.
 I am interested in full-time and remote work.
-- I’m currently working on AWS certification
+- Le Wagon graduate 🎓 Working on AWS certification
 - 📫 How to reach me: wesevan7[at]gmail[dot]com

 ### My Technology Stack: